Dimtu

-Dimtu (ዲምቱ) or Wolaita Dimtu (ወላይታ ዲምቱ) or Bilate Tena (ብላቴ ጤና) is a city and separate district in south-central Ethiopia.
+Dimtu (ዲምቱ) or Wolaita Dimtu (ወላይታ ዲምቱ) or Bilate Tena (ብላቴ ጤና) is a city administrator in Wolayita Zone, South Ethiopia Region.
 It has an elevation between 1,000 and 1,600 metres above sea level.
 It was part of the former Damot Weyde (Woreda) of Wolayita Zone, near to Sodo Zuria woreda.
-It is now under the Diguna Fango woreda.
+It was also under the Diguna Fango woreda.
 Some writers mention the town as Bilate Tena in their books and journals.
 Among them, Getahun Garedew, former Head Officer in Education Bureau of Southern Nations, Nationalities, and Peoples' Region, and State Minister of Ministry of Education since 2020, is the anterior.
 In the book "Local Adaptation Practices in Response to Climate Change in the Bilate River Basin, Southern Ethiopia", he used these two names, Dimtu and Bilate Tena, in a similar way.

 History

 David Buxton stated in his book that Dimtu was the name of a market, and it was near the Bilate River.
-As unwritten source reveals that the name was derived from the word "Danttuwa", which in Wolaytta language means the junction.
+As unwritten source reveals that the name was derived from the word "Dantto", which in Wolaytta language means the junction.
 It was named so because the market is located, where Bilate River and the "Qocuwaa" river, which is from Dimtu, meet.

 Dimtu is the oldest town in the Wolaita Zone, next to Sodo, the capital of Wolaita.
 About 81% of town has electric coverages.
 The town is almost covered by asphalt roads, and is located 333 km from Addis Ababa to the South-West, and 68 km from Sodo.